neurorobotics-iaslab/rosneuro_pwelch/README.md

 ## Usage
 The package required as input a dynamicmatrix (which is a Eigen::matrixXd) in order to apply the pwlech algorithm, it must be *[samples x channels]*.
 Additionally, it returns a matrix with *[nfreqs x channels]*.

+## Installer
+To run you must have the fftw3 library